mkirwa/Learning/cafe/CyberTatanka.md

 * Windows Prefetch -  is a feature in the Windows operating system designed to speed up the boot process and application startup times by preloading certain files and data into memory.

+## Day 2 Prompt ##
+* Several users have reported that they received an email stating that their backup medical records have been encrypted with a few of the records attached as proof.

+### What I did ###
+* Ran an nmap scan on the ip address so `nmap 172.16.100.8` and found these ports open 22/tcp and 25/tcp
+* ssh into the machine using the provided credentials
+* Went to the /var/log directory and cat'd mail.log to find the emails being sent out.
 *